ttalvitie/browservice/README.md

 This section provides the instructions for running the Browservice proxy server using a prebuilt AppImage that bundles all the required binaries.
 The AppImage is the easiest way to get the Browservice proxy server running starting from version 0.9.2.2, and it should work on the base installation of any up-to-date Linux distribution for the i386, x86_64, ARM or ARM64 CPU architecture.
 If you want to build Browservice from source instead of using prebuilt binaries, you can follow the instructions in BUILD.md.

-On the proxy server, download the AppImage file `browservice-RELEASE-ARCHITECTURE.AppImage` for the [latest release](https://github.com/ttalvitie/browservice/releases). `ARCHITECTURE` should match the architecture of your Linux installation (for most modern PCs it is `x86_64`; for Raspberry Pi OS it is `armhf`, and for 64-bit Linux installations on Raspberry Pi, it is `aarch64`).
+On the proxy server, download the AppImage file `browservice-RELEASE-ARCH.AppImage` for the [latest release](https://github.com/ttalvitie/browservice/releases). `ARCH` should match the architecture of your Linux installation (for most modern PCs it is `x86_64`; for Raspberry Pi OS it is `armhf`, and for 64-bit Linux installations on Raspberry Pi it is `aarch64`).

-Navigate to the directory containing the downloaded AppImage file and make it executable by running the following command (replacing `RELEASE` and `ARCHITECTURE` by the actual release and architecture in the downloaded file):
+Navigate to the directory containing the downloaded AppImage file and make it executable by running the following command (replacing `RELEASE` and `ARCH` by the actual release and architecture in the downloaded file):

 ```
-chmod +x browservice-RELEASE-ARCHITECTURE.AppImage
+chmod +x browservice-RELEASE-ARCH.AppImage
 ```

 Now you can start the Browservice proxy:

 ```
-./browservice-RELEASE-ARCHITECTURE.AppImage
+./browservice-RELEASE-ARCH.AppImage
 ```

 With the default arguments, the Browservice proxy listens for HTTP connections on port 8080.
+If the server fails to start, see the [Troubleshooting](#troubleshooting) section for possible fixes.
 To stop the server, you can use the `SIGTERM` or `SIGINT` signals (you can send the latter using Ctrl+C).

 By default, the listening socket is bound to `127.0.0.1`, which means that the server only accepts local connections.
 To allow other computers to connect to the server, you need to adjust the `--vice-opt-http-listen-addr` command line option; for example, to accept connections on all interfaces, bind to `0.0.0.0` as follows:

 ```
 # See WARNINGs below!
-./browservice-RELEASE-ARCHITECTURE.AppImage --vice-opt-http-listen-addr=0.0.0.0:8080
+./browservice-RELEASE-ARCH.AppImage --vice-opt-http-listen-addr=0.0.0.0:8080
 ```

 **WARNING**: Binding to `0.0.0.0` may allow unauthorized users to connect to the server.
 Giving untrusted users access to the server is very dangerous; for example, they can access all the user accounts on websites to which you have logged in using Browservice.
 To avoid this, restrict the incoming connections to isolated local networks using a restrictive listen address and/or a firewall.